6 months ago

 Chemical exposure that interferes with the body’s hormone systems has been linked to breast cancer.
 Large numbers of pollutants can have oestrogen hormone-like activities and can stimulate breast cancer cell growth.
 The aim of this project will be to evaluate the breast cancer-promoting activity of bisphenol mixtures.

 “We are delighted to be able to continue our work with Breast Cancer UK under this new PhD studentship award.
-My research group and Breast Cancer UK share the same philosophy; that is, breast cancer prevention.
-With an emphasis on “prevention”, we have the common objective of identifying risk factors for breast cancer so that individuals can avoid them, and government regulations can be put in place to better protect the public.
-By further investigating the link between exposure to bisphenol plasticisers and breast cancer we anticipate that we will make major advances in achieving our common goals to lower the risks of anyone developing breast cancer.”
+My research group and Breast Cancer UK share the same philosophy, that is, breast cancer prevention.
+With an emphasis on “prevention”, we have the common objective of identifying risk factors for breast cancer so that individuals can avoid them and government regulations can be put in place to better protect the public.
+By further investigating the link between exposure to bisphenol plasticisers and breast cancer, we anticipate that we will make major advances in achieving our common goals to lower the risks of anyone developing breast cancer.”

 Scientific evidence to help prevent breast cancer

 We have chosen bisphenols as a priority area of research for several reasons.
-It builds on our work when we campaigned successfully for a ban on BPA in baby bottles, and for a ban on its use in consumer products.
+It builds on our work when we campaigned successfully for a ban on BPA in baby bottles.
+And for a ban on its use in consumer products.
 BPA was identified as a substance of very high concern in 2017 and was banned in thermal paper in 2020.
 Yet BPA is still being replaced with other chemicals of concern that exert similar health effects.

 This research helps us outline to policymakers the need for robust regulation of harmful chemicals to strengthen public protection and support our goal of preventing breast cancer in current and future generations.

-Commenting on the projects, Breast Cancer UK Chief Executive, Thalie Martini said:
+Commenting on the projects, Breast Cancer UK Chief Executive Thalie Martini said:

 “These two research projects are of vital importance in strengthening the evidence on the links between BPA and Bisphenol mixtures to breast cancer risk.
-This evidence will help advance our prevention work at Breast Cancer UK to inform both the public and policymakers of the urgent need to ban these harmful substances once and for all”
+This evidence will help advance our prevention work at Breast Cancer UK to inform both the public and policymakers of the urgent need to ban these harmful substances once and for all.”

 If you share our concerns about the links between harmful chemicals and breast cancer, then please consider donating to help fund our next important project.
 By understanding the causes of breast cancer, we can reduce the chances of our loved ones catching it in the future.